California Trucking Laws And Responsibilities

 Frantz Law Group, represents clients who have been injured or have lost a family member in truck accidents nationwide.*** Knowing whether you have a valid case for compensation against the truck company or truck driver requires an in-depth understanding of federal trucking laws and the specific laws for your state.
 Below are links to California and federal regulatory guidelines.

-Frantz Law Group - San Diego Truck Accident Litigation Attorneys
+Frantz Law Group - San Diego Personal Injury Attorneys

 It is best to call our offices in San Diego, Los Angeles, San Francisco, Sacramento, Fresno, Bakersfield and Riverside to schedule an opportunity to meet with one of our national truck accident lawyers to discuss the specifics of your case.
 We can be reached at (855) 930-2626 .
 Wherever you are in the U.S., we are ready to help.